vinceskahan/v5wiki/observer.md

 * WeatherSleuth - uploads via bridge (same as WH2600)
 * WeatherRanger - uploads via console wifi (same as HP1000)

+The station is also sold as the Maplin N23DQ.

 This is a description of how to get the data from the weather station directly, instead of relying only on the station uploading to Weather Underground.

 ### Configure the console to send to weewx